-Fluid overload in a child can manifest as pulmonary edema, circulatory overload and coagulation abnormalities.
-In certain circumstances, such as cardiothoracic surgeries, invasive monitoring is essential.
-It requires expertise and caution.
-Central venous line, with frequent cannulation of the IJV or femoral vein is used.
+Fluid overload in a child can manifest as pulmonary edema, circulatory overload, or coagulation abnormalities.
+In certain circumstances, such as cardiothoracic surgeries, invasive monitoring is essential, which requires expertise and caution.
+A central venous line, with frequent cannulation of the IJV or femoral vein, is used.
 The arterial line is most often cited in the right radial artery.

 Pain management in children

-Earlier beliefs that neonates cannot experience pain have been demolished.
+Earlier beliefs that neonates cannot experience pain have been proven false.
 Pain management is of equal significance in the pediatric population when compared to adults.
-Pain management must be customized to the personality, size, and condition of the child.
+Pain management must be customized to the child’s personality, size, and condition.

 |Opioids: Morphine, Hydromorphone, Fentanyl|